Overparameterized Linear Regression under Adversarial Attacks: Adversarial risk in linear regression

 then $|\beta^\trnsp\Delta x| = \|\beta\|_\infty \|\Delta x\|_1$. \end{proposition}

 The above proposition is well-known.
+See, for instance, Exercise 4, Section 2.4 of \citet{ash_probability_2000}.
 Indeed, most adversarial attacks are constructed based on it.
 For instance, the Fast Gradient Sign Method (FGSM)~\citep{goodfellow_explaining_2015} linearizes the neural network and applies the above construction for $p = \infty$ to obtain the adversarial perturbation.
+For completeness, we also provide a proof of the proposition in the appendix.
 We are now ready to prove Lemma~\ref{thm:advrisk-closeform}.